 8.55am Arrival at the Academy reception.
 Reception will alert Internal Suspension Manager 9:00am - 10:00am Period 1 subjects followed.
 10:00am - 11:00am Period 2 subjects followed.
 11:00am - 11:15am Morning break, taken in A2E Base.
 11:15am - 12:15pm Period 3 subjects followed.
 12:15pm - 12:45pm Period 4 subjects followed (split class).
 12:45pm - 1:15pm Lunch taken in the A2E Base.
-1.15pm - 1:45pm Period 4 subjects followed (split class) 1.45pm - 2:45pm Period 5 subjects followed 2.45pm - 3:15pm PSHE/topic/discussion based work/community service focus.
-3.15pm End of day
+1.15pm - 1:45pm Period 4 subjects followed (split class) 1.45pm - 2:45pm Period 5 subjects followed 2.45pm - 3.30pm Period 6 work 3.30pm End of day

-<Student name> will be isolated in the Internal Suspension Base for the duration of the suspension.
+<Student name> will be isolated in the Internal Suspension (A2E) Base for the duration of the suspension.
 In writing to you, I ask for your support in discussing with your child, the reason for the behaviour that led to this sanction.
 This is so that <student name> makes wiser behaviour choices in future, to ensure improved standards of behaviour.

-Internal suspension is a serious sanction and carries a -50 behaviour point tariff, equivalent to a formal suspension from the Academy. <Student name> will be expected to follow all instructions from staff and will need to abide by all Academy rules.
+Internal suspension is a serious sanction and carries a -5 behaviour point tariff, equivalent to a formal suspension from the Academy. <Student name> will be expected to follow all instructions from staff and will need to abide by all Academy rules.
 Failure to do is likely to result in a further period of suspension.
 Please discuss this with your child, so they are aware of Academy expectations.